JasonWatts/laterHasArrived/README.md

 1. ~~Document all URLs to type in the URL bar (Kyle)~~
 1. ~~Clarify between both csv download buttons(include survey name in the downloaded file)~~
 1. Remove Unnamed:0 cell from adjancey matrix
-1. Turn Admin page into the home page (get rid of page that is just a button)
+1. Turn Admin page into the home page (get rid of page that is just a button) (Jason)
 1. Hyperlink page formatting (M'Kya, Kaylie, Drew, Maya)
+1. Fix extra information for duplicate names (Tanner, Christian)

 # Requirements
 Python 3.5 or later: https://www.python.org/downloads/